sanjokkarki/TheSpylogger/README.md

 # TheSpylogger

+DISCLAIMER : OUR TOOLS ARE FOR EDUCATIONAL PURPOSES ONLY.
+DON'T USE THEM FOR ILLEGAL ACTIVITIES.
+YOU ARE THE ONLY RESPONSABLE FOR YOUR ACTIONS!
+OUR TOOLS ARE OPEN SOURCE WITH NO WARRANTY AND AS ARE.

 TheSpylogger is simple and powerful Python keylogger that is able to log keystrokes, log mouse clicks, take screenshots and more!
 The tool will send the logs to your email every minute.

 #Installation
+1> Instal: pip install pynput
-1>  Clone it: git clone https://github.com/sanjokkarki/TheSpylogger.git
+2> Clone it: git clone https://github.com/sanjokkarki/TheSpylogger.git
-2>  Run it: python TheSpylogger.py
+3> Run it: python TheSpylogger.py

 You can also convert TheSpylogger to EXE using PyInstaller or any similar tool.